barakman/solidity-math-utils/README.md

 However, when compared with the **actual** square root, smaller input generally yields relatively lower accuracy of the output.

 For example, `floorSqrt(3)` returns 1, but the actual square root of 3 is ~1.73, which yields a relative accuracy of only ~57%.

+Note that function `floorCbrt` and function `ceilCbrt` are guaranteed to return the correct output for every input.

+However, when compared with the **actual** cubic root, smaller input generally yields relatively lower accuracy of the output.

+For example, `floorCbrt(7)` returns 1, but the actual cubic root of 7 is ~1.91, which yields a relative accuracy of only ~52%.

 <br/><br/>